patashish704/pandoc-complete/README.md

 style: `#fig:somefigname`.
 There are several such labels scattered across current markdown file.
 Now you start to enter text and you need to insert reference to a particular label but do not exactly remember what the name of the label is.
-If you have this plugin installed, you could fire-up a completion menu in insert mode by entering (`CTRL-X CTRL-O`).
-You will get a popup menu list containing all the labels that are defined in the current document.
-You could keep on typing few more characters and this list keeps getting shorter dynamically, responding to the characters that you typed.
+If you have `pandoc-complete` installed, you could fire-up a completion menu in insert mode by entering (`CTRL-X CTRL-O`).
+You will get a popup menu list containing all the labels that are defined in the current buffer (document).
+You could keep on typing few more characters and this list keeps getting shorter dynamically, responding to the typed characters.
 When your list gets sufficiently shorter, you could use `CTRL-N`, `CTRL-P` or `CTRL-Y` to accept the suggested entry.